 The first laser cutter owned by Wolf and Moon was used for cutting the materials, however it had limitations which slowed down production.
 The speed and efficiency of the laser cutter were the main sources of frustration for the team.
 Often the laser was unable to properly cut through the acrylic, which led to wasted material and increased production times.
 To ensure that the materials could be cut properly by the laser, the team would often have to cut smaller pieces of material, which further increased production time as they were unable to fully utilise the working area of the laser.

 However, to a lesser degree, the working area also proved to be an issue.
 At 600 x 300mm, most of the materials fitted comfortably within the area, however some of the acrylics came as larger sheets and had to be manually cut down before processing.
 To find a more effective solution for their production requirements, Zara Shaw and the team began to look into alternative laser suppliers.

 Upon discovering Trotec, Wolf and Moon contacted the Trotec team to see if they could find a suitable solution.
 Unable to make it to the Trotec showroom for a demonstration, Trotec's area manager produced samples for Wolf and Moon using a Speedy laser machine.
 Not only impressed with the finished quality of the samples, the Wolf and Moon team also discovered the processing time was significantly faster than the existing laser.

 After comparing the Speedy 100 and 300 models, Hannah, Zara and the team decided that the larger working area of the Speedy 300 and increased processing speed were the perfect solution for the company.
-The Speedy 300 was installed in January 2019.
+The Speedy 300 laser engraving machine was installed in January 2019.